OHS for self-employed consultants

 - computer screen and keyboard and/or laptop at the correct height

-- good artificial lighting and (where possible) natural light
+- good artificial lighting and (where possible) also natural light

-- rules about regular breaks from work (such as a break every 2 hours)
+- regular breaks included in your work/contract (e.g. a break every 2 hours)

-- an office floor that is clear of obstructions such as leads, cords or bins
+- an office space that is clear of obstructions such as leads, cords or bins

 - storage cupboards or shelves that are safe to access